-The most trialled verticals are media and entertainment (36 trials) followed by transport (31 trials) and automotive (22 trials).
+The most trialled verticals are media and entertainment (39 trials) followed by transport (33 trials) and automotive (23 trials).

-The 233 trials were conducted in 30 countries (191 trials in 25 of the 27 EU MSs and the UK and 42 in Russia, San Marino, Norway, Turkey and Switzerland).
-No trials have been registered so far in the following MSs: Cyprus, Malta, and Slovenia.
+The 245 trials were conducted in 31 countries (199 trials in 27 of the 27 EU MSs and the UK and 46 in Russia, San Marino, Norway, Turkey, and Switzerland).
+No trials have been registered so far in the following Member States: Cyprus, and Slovenia.

-$^{^{\}rm 5}$ The analysis was made with the data available on the 5G Observatory on 25 March 2020
+$^{\rm 5}$ The analysis was made with the data available on the 5G Observatory in October 2020

-Number of tests by vertical Public Safety Virtual Reality Energy eHealth Smart Buildings Smart Cities Media and Entertainment Industry 4.0 Transport Automotive Agriculture 5 10 40 15 20 25 30 35
+Number of tests by vertical Public Safety Virtual Reality Energy eHealth Smart Buildings Smart Cities Media and Entertainment Industry 4.0 Transport Automotive Agriculture 10 15 20 25 30 35 40 45

-Figure 4: Verticals tested in 5G trials
+Figure 7: Verticals tested in 5G trials

-The most numerous trials performed in Spain, France and Italy
+The most numerous trials performed in Spain, Germany, Italy, and Russia

-Trials have been the most numerous in Spain, Germany, Italy and France.
-These top four countries are totalling 39% of trials, reaching 47% when the UK is included.
-Spain remains the first and Germany ranks in second.
+Trials have been the most numerous in Spain, Germany, Italy, and Russia.
+The top four biggest economies in the European Union (Germany, France, Italy, and Spain) are totalling 38% of trials, reaching 46% when the UK is included.
+Spain remains the countries with more trials and Germany ranks in second.

-On average, almost eight trials per country have been listed so far.
+On average, more than eight trials per country have been listed so far.